regoeric5/EHR-Machine-Learning-Cardiovascular-Disease-Predictor-/README.md

 I would like to express my sincere gratitude to:
 - **Dr. Ebelechukwu Nwafor** - Research advisor, for invaluable guidance and support throughout this project
-- **Professor Daniel Joyce** - Head of the Department of Computing Sciences
-- **Villanova University Department of Computing Sciences** - For providing the opportunity to pursue this independent study

 ---

-## 📖 Citation

-*Citation information will be added upon publication*

 ---